 Fukuoka Prefectural Museum of Art, Art museum in Tenjin, Japan.

-The Fukuoka Prefectural Museum of Art is an art museum located in the Tenjin district with a collection exceeding 4,000 works.
-The holdings include paintings by European artists such as Claude Monet and Paul Gauguin alongside Japanese woodblock prints and other art forms.
+The Fukuoka Prefectural Museum of Art is an art museum in the Tenjin district of Fukuoka, Japan, holding over 4,000 works.
+The collection covers European paintings by artists such as Claude Monet and Paul Gauguin, as well as Japanese woodblock prints, ceramics, and textiles.

 The community of curious travelers